jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 *2024-04-01 — Scope*

 Total weight, with a scope and a full magazine, is 6 lb 15.4 oz.
 Good, it's under 7 lb like I wanted.
-Perhaps I can just afford the weight of a minimalist foregrip.
+Perhaps I can just afford the weight of a custom minimalist foregrip.

 <div class="gallery" markdown="1">
 ![Final weigh-in, fully loaded: 6 lb 15.9 oz][progress-2024-04-09T18:50]